-(3) "Department” means the Department of Natural Resources and Environmental Control.
+(4) “Department” means the Department of Natural Resources and Environmental Control.

-(10) "Secretary” means the Secretary of the Department of Natural Resources and Environmental Control.
+(9) “Secretary” means the Secretary of the Department of Natural Resources and Environmental Control.

-(11) "State agency” means, and shall apply exclusively to, the following units of state government which manage natural and cultural resources:
+(10) “State agency” means, and shall apply exclusively to, the following units of state government which manage natural and cultural resources:

 c.
-The Department of Agriculture (Division of Resource Management).
+Department of Agriculture (Delaware Forest Service).

 § 7505 Delaware Open Space Council.

-(1) One member of the Senate appointed by the President Pro Tempore to serve at the pleasure of the President Pro Tempore;
+(1) One member of the Senate appointed by the President Pro Tempore to serve at the pleasure of the President Pro Tempore.

-(2) One member of the House of Representatives appointed by the Speaker of the House to serve at the pleasure of the Speaker of the House;
+(2) One member of the House of Representatives appointed by the Speaker of the House to serve at the pleasure of the Speaker of the House.

 (c) The Governor shall appoint the chairperson of the Council.

 (e) Members of the Council shall receive no compensation but may be reimbursed for their actual and necessary expenses incurred in the performance of their official duties.

 § 7506 Powers and duties of the Council.